Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 How ACT & Self-Compassion Create a New Path

-Acceptance & Commitment Therapy (ACT) helps you notice limits without judgment: instead of fighting exhaustion, you allow “This is here now” and choose a small, values-based step forward (Hayes, Strosahl & Wilson, 1999).
+Acceptance & Commitment Therapy (ACT) helps you notice limits without judgment.
+Instead of fighting exhaustion, you practice: “This is here now,” and choose one small, values-based step forward.
+Not the perfect step — the kind one.
+The sustainable one.

-Together, these approaches soften guilt and allow recovery, step by step.
+Together, these approaches soften guilt and make space for healing — step by step.

 Common Myths & What Helps Instead